Resonance – A Stunning Student-Made Unreal Engine 5 Adventure That Feels AAA

 Resonance

-Sometimes, a student project comes along that feels every bit as ambitious as a big-budget AAA release — Resonance is one of those rare gems.
-Developed as a graduation project at LISAA – The Higher Institute of Applied Arts, this third-person adventure takes players on a visually striking and emotionally rich journey.
+Sometimes a student project comes along that looks and feel every bit as ambitious as large publishers, big-budget AAA game – Resonance is such a rare gem.
+This third-person adventure, designed as a graduation project from LISAA – The Higher Institute of Applied Arts, is sure to lead players through the surreal but affecting world of Vestige.

 The Story: